 - Some users may find the 13” (W) by 41” (L) belt too small.

 The 15 percent incline will provide users of the Weslo CardioStride 3.0 with a challenging workout.
 That’s why the CardioStride is especially suited for those who are looking for a rather intense workout.

 - It has a display with ‘easy-to-read’ digits.
 The display shows you the; distance, time, speed and calories burned.

-- The 17” (W) by 41” (L) belt is quite large for a manual treadmill.
+- The 17” (W) by 41” (L) belt is quite large for a manual model.
 This may be useful for firm walking or light jogging.

 - It doesn’t have the ability to monitor your heart rate during your workout.